alo9507/legacy-octobay-app/README.md

 ## Run App

+When running the app for the first time you will be asked to provide your GitHub app's client ID.
-Now run the app and open `http://localhost:3000` in your browser.
+Run the app and open `http://localhost:3000/octobay` in your browser.

 ```bash
 yarn app